AndrewPoppe/UserRightsHistory/README.md

 ![interface example](images/example_interface.png)

-whereas this image shows the same project's User Rights several days earlier:
+whereas this image shows the state of the same project's User Rights on an earlier day:

 ![interface example](images/example_interface2.png)